-A. Temporal Masking Disablement
+3.1 Temporal Masking Disablement

-Temporal masking can be disabled when data latching of the erroneous flip-flop is controlled by the enabling signal, as portrayed in Fig. 4.
+Temporal masking can be disabled when the enable signal can control data latching of the erroneous flip-flop, as shown in Fig. 4.
 The disabled erroneous flip-flop does not latch error-free input data at the next clock edge; the error remains.
 The remaining error can propagate in the next clock cycle even if the error cannot propagate in the error occurrence cycle.
 In the next clock cycle, the error is affected only by logical masking without temporal masking because the error exists at the beginning of the cycle.
 Similarly, temporal masking can be disabled when the clock-gating scheme controls data latching of the erroneous flip-flop.
-Conventional individual analysis for temporal masking and logical masking cannot evaluate temporal masking disablement because the effect depends on the temporal and logical behavior of the circuit, which results in too optimistic analysis.
+Conventional individual analysis for temporal masking and logical masking cannot evaluate temporal masking disablement because the temporal and logical behaviors of the circuit influence the effect, thereby producing overly optimistic analysis results.